NDDC board: Senate, Akpabio in fresh row – The Sun Nigeria

 “The truth is that if this country must survive we must adhere to international best practices and the rule of law in the way we do things.

 “This is the reason for the campaign of calumny against Senator Nwaoboshi.
-They are now accusing him wildly of things unfathomable,” he said.
+They are now accusing him wildly of things unfathomable.

-“The annual budget for the Ministry of Niger Delta Affairs is just about N23billion but Akpabio is looking for an elephant and he felt that that elephant lives in NDDC,” he added.
+“The annual budget for the Ministry of Niger Delta Affairs is just about N23billion but Akpabio is looking for an elephant and he felt that that elephant lives in NDDC.”

 Leave a Reply